open-telemetry/opentelemetry-collector-contrib/receiver/dockerstatsreceiver/README.md

 The following settings are optional:

 - `collection_interval` (default = `10s`): The interval at which to gather container stats.
-- `container_labels_to_metric_labels` (no default): A map of Docker container label names whose label values to use as the specified metric label key.
-- `env_vars_to_metric_labels` (no default): A map of Docker container environment variables whose values to use as the specified metric label key.
+- `extract` (no default): allows specifying extraction rules to extract data from container specs.
+    - `env_vars` allows extracting data from container env vars and record it as resource attributes.
+    - `labels` allows extracting data from container labels and record it as resource attributes.
 - `excluded_images` (no default, all running containers monitored): A list of strings, [regexes](https://golang.org/pkg/regexp/), or [globs](https://github.com/gobwas/glob) whose referent container image names will not be among the queried containers. `!`-prefixed negations are possible for all item types to signify that